 Personal Health Budgets

 A Personal Health Budget (PHB) is an amount of money to support a person’s identified health and well-being needs.
-A PHB application is planned and agreed between the person, their representative or, in the case of children, their families, and Trafford Clinical Commissioning Group (CCG).
+A PHB application is planned and agreed between the person, their representative or, in the case of children, their families and healthcare professionals.
 It is not new money; it is money that would normally have been spent by the NHS on the person’s care but used more flexibly to meet their identified needs.

 If you have a PHB, you will be able to use it for a range of things to help you meet your health and well-being goals.
 For example, therapies, personal care and equipment.
 You will have control over your care and can co-ordinate it in a manner which supports your lifestyle and well-being.

 Who is eligible for a Personal Health Budget?

 NHS England guidance states that the people who fall under the following have the right to have a PHB, and be offered a direct payment:

 - Children and young people eligible for Continuing Care

 Outside of this, each locality was asked to create a wider local offer to allow more patients the opportunity for Personalised Care.
 In Trafford, this offer currently extends to the above and now includes:

 - Adults accessing Community Learning Disability Team

 - Adults at end of life